Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Introduction

 \IEEEpubidadjcol

 Note that the sample point graphs in the MT-TSP are incomplete graphs, as it is often kinematically infeasible to travel between pairs of sampled points.
 Our analysis shows that state-of-the-art GTSP solvers, such as GLNS \cite{smith2017glns}, struggle to find feasible solutions on these incomplete graphs.
-To overcome this challenge, we present a new approach to finding a feasible GTSP solution, adapting pruning methods from the literature on TSP with time windows \cite{Dumas1995OptimalAlgorithm}.
-This is critically important for the IRG framework to find its first feasible solution, upon which it then iterates.
+To overcome this challenge, we present a new approach to finding a feasible GTSP solution, adapting pruning methods from the literature on the TSP with time windows \cite{Dumas1995OptimalAlgorithm}.
+This is critically important for the IRG framework to find its initial feasible solution, upon which it then iterates.
+Fig. \ref{fig:overall_framework_flowchart} summarizes the IRG framework's contributions.

 \IEEEpubidadjcol